teomat/smokescreen/README.md

 Do not actually use this as your proper lockscreen, this is likely way unsafe and there are definitly ways to circumvent it!

-You can press the 'Home' key to go straight bypass the bluescreen and lock your computer.
+You can press the 'Home' key to bypass the bluescreen and lock your computer right away.

 # fun things